 <version>2.2.10</version>

-Step 5: Modify the code
+Step 5: Update the application code

-@Value annotation
+@Value annotation (no changes required)

 @RestController